 Quite light straw .
 Very complex and taut on the nose , with crushed shells , touch of honied citrus fruits , gun flint , green apple , camomile .
 On the palate this is very mineral and intense with chalk dust and citrus , apple peel , really long and mineral .
 Good volume but really excellent balance .
 Perfect fresh acidity, and saline mineral intensity on the finish .
 Really young still but so good at the moment , though will continue on like this , probably improving for a further decade at least .
-Restaurant Drouant , Paris . — a month ago
+Restaurant Drouant , Paris . — 3 months ago

 This is the Pascale Matrot not the Pierre Matrot Charmes Meursault.
 I have previous notes here on both Cuvées.
 A strange charcoal note initially which wasn’t there on the 2nd day.
 Pale to mid yellow in colour Flint and citrus with yellow orchard fruits developing.
 River stones.
 Very mineral together with pear on the medium weight palate.
 An excellent Premier Cru Meursault from a great vintage for White Burgundy. — 3 years ago